Sup2point0/Assort/Yu-Gi-Oh!/dryconix.md

 </details>

 ### Branded Despia
 This is actually so fun to play against, even if I do end up losing most of the time.
 Since its speciality is removal and doesn’t have negates at all, it presents a far more interesting challenge to overcome – many of my most exhilaryzing and memorable duels have been against Branded Despia.
 I love playing against duelists who really *know* the deck and don’t just play it cuz meta.
-Especially those who take it further and stretch its capabilitys, like Fusion Summoning twice in one Chain Link with Lubellion and Branded in Red
+Especially those who take it further and stretch its capabilitys, like Fusion Summoning twice in one Chain Link with Lubellion and Branded in Red.

+Amorphactor Pain is my greatest weapon against them, but even then they can easily battle over it, and if I want to dismantle their board, Mirrorjade presents a difficult challenge to remove.

+### Kashtira
+Aside from it being a horribly generic, efficient, vicious deck, Kashtira actually can’t handle targeting protection, and it can’t go over 3000 ATK, making Chaos MAX Dragon a fantastic weapon against them... if I can actually bring it out in the first place, what with all my zones locked.

 ### Labrynth
 Blue-Eyes Chaos MAX Dragon insta-win.
-Labrynth can’t Handle targeting and destruction protection or that 4000 ATK, unless they bring out Skill Drain.
+Labrynth can’t handle targeting and destruction protection or that 4000 ATK, unless they bring out Skill Drain.
 Then we’re screwed.

 Alternatively, they trigger Waking the Dragon and we drop Ultimate Falcon on them, which is a definitive insta-win.